robjm16/Business_Applications_Compendium/README.md

 #### McKinsey
 Brings its extensive research and analysis under an [Analytics Insights](https://www.mckinsey.com/business-functions/mckinsey-analytics/our-insights) landing page on its website.
 Follow on Twitter [@McKAnalytics](https://twitter.com/McKAnalytics).

 [Notes from the AI Frontier: Insights from Hundreds of Use Cases]( https://www.mckinsey.com/~/media/mckinsey/featured%20insights/artificial%20intelligence/notes%20from%20the%20ai%20frontier%20applications%20and%20value%20of%20deep%20learning/notes-from-the-ai-frontier-insights-from-hundreds-of-use-cases-discussion-paper.ashx) (April 2018) is a comprehensive report on 400 business use cases, covering 19 industries and nine business functions.
 It sizes the macro-level financial opportunity by function and industry.
-A related interactive tool](https://www.mckinsey.com/featured-insights/artificial-intelligence/visualizing-the-uses-and-potential-impact-of-ai-and-other-analytics) lets you explore the use cases, showing the most likely AI techniques (e.g., regression, neural network) by business objective.
+A related [interactive tool](https://www.mckinsey.com/featured-insights/artificial-intelligence/visualizing-the-uses-and-potential-impact-of-ai-and-other-analytics) lets you explore the use cases, showing the most likely AI techniques by business objective.

 [Crossing the Frontier: How to Apply AI for Impact](https://www.mckinsey.com/business-functions/mckinsey-analytics/our-insights/crossing-the-frontier-how-to-apply-ai-for-impact) is a collection of about a dozen articles, including:
 - [Ten Red Flags Signaling Your Analytics Program Will Fail](https://www.mckinsey.com/business-functions/mckinsey-analytics/our-insights/ten-red-flags-signaling-your-analytics-program-will-fail) (May 2018).